I Can See You (EP)

-I Can See You is the seventh EP by American hardcore punk band Black Flag.
+I Can See You is the sixth EP by American hardcore punk band Black Flag.
 It was released three years after their breakup and was their last studio recording for 24 years, until the release of their seventh studio album What The... in 2013.
 The material was recorded before the departure of drummer Bill Stevenson and bassist Kira Roessler, and three of the tracks were originally included on the cassette and CD editions of the In My Head (1985) album.

 Track listing

 All songs written by Greg Ginn and Henry Rollins except where noted.